Invariant monotone coupling need not exist: The -labels on The -labels on

-It would be nice to have some natural condition on random subgraphs under which the answer to \ref q.oded-russ/ would be affirmative.
-Note that our example is $k$-{\it dependent}, meaning: {\it a random subgraph $Z$ is said to be $k$-dependent if for vertex sets $S_1,S_2,\dots, S_m$ whose pairwise distances are all at least $k$, the random objects $F_i:=Z \rest S_i, 1\leq i \leq m,$ are independent.} So assuming $k$-dependence is certainly not enough.
+It would be nice to have some natural condition on random subgraphs under which the answer to Question~\ref{q.oded-russ} would be affirmative.
+Here we point out two conditions which are ruled out by our example.

+A random subgraph $Z$ is said to be $k$-\textit{dependent} if for vertex sets $S_1,S_2,\ldots, S_m$ whose pairwise distances are all at least $k$, the random objects $F_i:=Z \rest S_i, 1\leq i \leq m,$ are independent.
+Our example is $k$-dependent for large enough~$k$ (depending on the cycle size $n$).
+So assuming $k$-dependence is certainly not enough.